hashobject/blog.hashobject.com/resources/posts/20130722-website-launch-checklist.md

 Markup your pages with appropriate schemas from [schema.org](http://schema.org).
 This will help search engines to understand content on your site much better.
-E.x. if you are developing site for hotel use following schema - [http://schema.org/Hotel](http://schema.org/Hotel), if it's blog post page - [http://schema.org/BlogPosting](http://schema.org/BlogPosting)
+E.x. if you are developing site for hotel use following schema - [http://schema.org/Hotel](http://schema.org/Hotel), if it's blog post page - [http://schema.org/BlogPosting](http://schema.org/BlogPosting).

 ## metatags

-Fill proper data in you head tag.
+Fill proper data in 'head' tag of your html pages.
 At leats don't forget to specify following 'meta' tags: author, keywords, description.

 ## favicon